Jin-liangXiao/L0-TC/README.md

   | **mu_2** | Parameter of the proximal term of adaptive transformation | [1,1e4] |
   | **r** | Parameter of adaptive transformation | [10,n3] |

+  Note that n3 is the third dimention of the image.

 **Please adjust the above parameters for better results**

 # Citation